wbamberg/idl-reference/docs/nsIWindowCreator.md

 ## Methods ##

 ### createChromeWindow(parent, chromeFlags) ###
-<pre> Create a new window.
+ Create a new window.
 Gecko will/may call this method, if made
 available to it, to create new windows.
 @param parent parent window, if any. null if not. the newly created
 window should be made a child/dependent window of